alexfornuto/alexfornuto.com/src/pages/workwithme.md

 ## Communication Preferences

 I answer all Slack messages.
-I may not always have the answer you want, but I don't leave people hanging, as it's a personal peeve of mine to be left on unread.
+I may not always have the answer you want, but I don't leave people hanging, as it's a personal peeve of mine to be left on read.

 If we're working on a project, please use whatever project management tool we're using for updates.
 Rest assured, whatever tool we're using I've got notifications for it.